Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: Introduction

-This paper considers an initial market model represented by the pair $(S,\mathbb F)$, where $S$ represents the discounted stock prices for $d$-stocks, and $\mathbb F$ is the ``public" information that is available to all agents.
-To this initial market model, we add a random time $\tau$ that might not be seen through $\mathbb F$ when it occurs (mathematically speaking this means that $\tau$ might not be an $\mathbb F$-stopping time).
-In this context, we adopt the progressive enlargement of filtration to catch the information from both $\mathbb F$ and $\tau$.
-This modelling of the new informational system, that we denote by $(S^{\tau},\mathbb G)$, allows us to keep in mind credit risk theory and life insurance as potential applications of our results.
-In fact the death time of an agent can not be seen with certainty before its occurrence.
-Similarly for the default of a firm, up to our knowledge, there is no single financial literature that models the information in $\tau$ as fully seen from the beginning as in the case of insider trading.
-For this new informational financial model, our ultimate goal lies in measuring the impact of $\tau$ on the optimal portfolios, mainly the log-optimal portfolio and the num\'eraire portfolio.
+In this paper, we consider an initial market model represented by the pair $(S,\mathbb F)$, where $S$ represents the discounted stock prices for $d$-stocks, and $\mathbb F$ is the ``public" information that is available to all agents.
+To this initial market model, we add a random time $\tau$ that might not be seen through $\mathbb F$ when it occurs (mathematically speaking $\tau$ might not be an $\mathbb F$-stopping time).
+In this context, we adopt the progressive enlargement of filtration to model the larger information that includes both $\mathbb F$ and $\tau$.
+The obtained new informational system, that we denote by $(S^{\tau},\mathbb G)$, allows us to keep in mind credit risk theory and life insurance as potential applications of our results, besides the general financial setting of markets with random horizons.
+For this informational market, our ultimate goal lies in measuring the impact of $\tau$ on num\'eraire and log-optimal portfolios, no matter what is the model for $(S,\mathbb F)$ and no matter how it is related to $\tau$ that is an arbitrary random time with positive ``survival probability" (i.e. Az\'ema supermartingale).
+Our setting falls into the vague topic of {\it portfolio problem under asymmetries of information}.
+The mathematical literature on information modelling proposes only two cases of incorporating the extra information depending on whether this information is added at the beginning of the investment interval or progressively over time.